 The main archive, located at the ISDC, contains all INTEGRAL data, as well as calibration and response files, auxiliary data and source catalogues.
 Further INTEGRAL (public) archives (and mirrors) are maintained at HEASARC/NASA-GSFC and IKI Moscow (RSDC).
-A copy of the ISDC archive is stored at ISOC.

 The ISDC provides access to the Near-Real Time (NRT) and consolidated (CONS) data.